yileili3/transfer_matrix/README.md

 # Transfer matrix

 Transfer matrix is a standard tool for the optical analysis of thin films.
 This library implements the transfer matricies in MATLAB and closely follows the book by Eugene Hecht (*Optics*, 4th ed., Chapter 9, Section 7).
-It forms the basis for customized code with specific tasks.
+The libirary provides the basis to implement customized codes for specific tasks.

 * **Optial modeling:** A transfer matrix relates the electromagnetic fields at the two boundaries of a thin film.
 Reflectance, transmittance, and absorption of a thin film can be derived from the corresponding transfer matrix (see example below).
 * **Multi-layer analysis:** The analysis of multi-layer structures, including the presence of substrate and superstrate, can be easily implemented by the multiplication of individual matrices.